hojaedev/COMS6998_NAS/README.md

 ### Background Work
 In building this project, we refered and utilized these papers, tutorials, and repositories:
-1) Efficient Architecture Search by Network (https://arxiv.org/abs/1707.04873)
+1) Efficient Architecture Search by Network Transformation (https://arxiv.org/abs/1707.04873)
 2) Neural Architecture Search with Controller RNN (https://github.com/titu1994/neural-architecture-search)